-Magic Kingdom’s Pirates of the Caribbean is a must-do attraction for most guests on a visit to the Disney parks.
-This ride is an original to the park and offers the opportunity to take a step back in time to the days when pirates ruled the Caribbean.
+Magic Kingdom’s Pirates of the Caribbean is a must-do attraction for most guests visiting the Disney Parks.
+This ride is original to the park and offers the opportunity to take a step back to the days when pirates ruled the Caribbean.

-There’s even a catchy tune that goes, ” Yo ho, Yo ho, a pirate’s life for me.”
-Surely you’ll be humming along by the end of the ride.
+There’s even a catchy tune that plays throughout the ride, ” Yo ho, Yo ho, a pirate’s life for me.”
+So indeed, you’ll be humming along by the end of the ride.

 Here’s a quick reference chart for the pirate’s ride at Disney.